KKTV/webpack-async-router/README.md

 For each static HTML page, remember to require "entry file" which "packed" by webpack with config of next step.

 ### Step 2 - Instantiate Router Inside entry.js
-entry.js is the entry point of all your server-side route, so you should instantiate router inside it. e.g:
+entry.js is the entry point to your controllers, so you should instantiate router inside it. e.g:
 ```js
 /**
  * listen to window.onload